hamedk71/frontend-challenge/README.md

+# how start project

+1- npm install or npm i
+2- npm start

 # Sheypoor frontend-challenge

 The task is to implement a **2 step UI wizard** to create a user account.
 There is no UX or UI constraints, this is